In a hurry and don’t want to read the whole guide?

 Here’s the lowdown:

 - Use TrustLayer if you want a RealPage alternative that’s easy to use, affordable, and can connect all stakeholders.

 - Choose myCOI if you’re looking for a highly automated and affordable Compliance Depot alternative.

 - Go for Docutrax if you’re a large enterprise that needs COI Management software that can verify many documents at once.

 - If you’re looking for a Compliance Depot alternative for the Real Estate and Construction industry with fast COI verification rates, use Jones.

 Our tool automates all processes from COI collection and verification to tenant/vendor communication.
-We have an average audit time of under 5 hours and a rate of 99.9% accuracy for auditing COIs.
+We have an average audit time of 5 hours and a rate of 99.9% accuracy for auditing COIs.